mstksg/mutable/doc/04-instance-wrappers.md

     }
   deriving Generic

-instance PrimMonad m => Mutable m MyType where
+instance Mutable s MyType where
-    type Ref m MyType = GRef m MyType
+    type Ref s MyType = GRef s MyType
 ```

-And now `Ref m MyType` will basically be a tupling of `MutVar s Int`, `MutVar s
+And now `Ref s MyType` will basically be a tupling of `MutVar s Int`, `MutVar s
 Double`, and an immutable `String`.
 If you try to modify it, modifications
 will be ignored.
-Freezing a `Ref m MyType` will get the original string back.
+Freezing a `Ref s MyType` will get the original string back.

 This does break a lot of the expectations of mutability, but sometimes this
 can be useful for low-level optimizations or hacks.